cameronervin/NN-Projects/independent_projects/GANs/README.md

 ## Conclusion

-Althought the generated 'dog' images are not very dog-like.
+Although the generated 'dog' images are not very dog-like.
 One can see the rough visualization of a dog in the dog images.
 Had I trained the model for more epochs, the images would only become more dog-like.